QishenWang/dockerproj/README.md

 This project build a Docker container from scratch.
 It pushes the image to Amazon Elastic Container Registry(ECR) and Docker Hub.

-It can also run in kubernetes.

 Deploy it to Amazon Elastic Container Container Service(ECS).

+It can also run in Kubernetes.

 ## Reference